 Departmental Course Offerings

-We will translate standard English into symbolic notation, then use both Aristotelian and truth functional techniques to test for validity of arguments.
-The aim is to understand the rules and relationships that define rational thinking.
-From logical puzzles to Venn diagrams to symbolic proofs, this course is an excellent preparation for the GRE or LSAT or MCAT.
+The goal of this course is to foster sound reasoning.
+Logic, as the art of reasoning, teaches us how to draw inferences, formulate arguments, and evaluate the thinking of ourselves and others.
+This course will cover many different 'types' of logic including deductive, inductive, and critical thinking, all of which are intimately related and are mutually supportive in the development good reasoning skills.
+The materials and concepts that we will cover can help you to become a better thinker, writer, and a more effective communicator.
+From logical puzzles to Venn diagrams to symbolic proofs, this course is also an excellent preparation for the GRE, LSAT, or MCAT.
 It requires both quantitative thinking and facility with language.
-To fulfill the quantitative reasoning requirement a student must have an ACT Mathematics subscore 22 or higher or placement score of at least 3 on the QR placement or complete MA098.
+To fulfill the quantitative reasoning requirement a student must have an ACT Mathematics subscore of 22 or higher, or placement score of at least 3 on the QR placement, or complete MA098.

 PH210.
 Freedom and the Self (3)

 This course introduces students to a number of specific content areas of philosophical investigation: metaphysics, epistemology, history of philosophy, and social-political value theory.
 The course is arranged by topics that are related to freedom and the self, both broadly construed.
 Topics may include the nature of knowledge and the issue of what, if anything, the self can know; the nature of the relation between mind (consciousness) and body (brain); free will and determinism; the persistence conditions for persons over time; the nature and value of political liberty; etc. The course will include a discussion of the views of historical and contemporary thinkers.